osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 Firecracker on other hand expects image to be a vmlinux 64-bit ELF file and loads its PT_LOAD segments into RAM at addresses specified by ELF program headers.
 Firecracker also sets VM to long mode (aka 64-bit mode), state of relevant registers and paging tables to map virtual memory to physical one as expected by Linux.
 Finally it passes memory information and boot command line in boot_params structure and jumps to vmlinux entry of startup_64 to let Linux kernel continue its [booting process](https://www.kernel.org/doc/Documentation/x86/boot.txt).

-So the challenge is - how do we modify booting logic to support booting OSv as 64-bit vmlinux format ELF and at the same time retain ability to boot in real mode using traditional usr.img image file.
+So the challenge is: how do we modify booting logic to support booting OSv as 64-bit vmlinux format ELF and at the same time retain ability to boot in real mode using traditional usr.img image file?
 For sure we need to replace current 32-bit entry point **start32** of loader.elf with a 64-bit one - **vmlinux_entry64** - that will be called by Firecracker (which will also load loader.elf in memory at 0x200000 as ELF header demands).
 At the same time we also need to change memory placement of start32 to be at some fixed offset so that boot16.S knows where to jump to.

 So what exactly new vmlinux_entry64 should do?
 Firecracker sets up VMs to 64-bit state but OSv already provided 64-bit [start64](https://github.com/cloudius-systems/osv/blob/c8395118cb580f2395cac6c53999feb217fd2c2f/arch/x64/boot.S#L100-L119) function so one could ask - why not simply jump to it and be done with it?.
 Unfortunately this would not work (as I tested) because of different mamory paging and CPU setup between what Linux and OSv expects (and Firecracker sets up for Linux).
 So possibly vmlinux_entry64 needs to reset memory pagig and CPU the OSv way?
 Alteratively vmlinux_entry64 could switch back to protected mode and jump to start32 and let it setup VM OSv way.
 I tried that as well but it did not work for some reason either.